draft notes Field Journal

 Show Your Data Visualisation Style

-• Bar charts, line charts, pie charts
+• Bar charts, line charts, pie charts in your brand colours

 • Tables and comparison grids